 What is the right taxonomy of GAAP relationships?

-Accounting represents relationships between economic actors, but our current reporting framework makes it hard to conceptualize these relationships.
+Accounting represents relationships between economic actors, but GAAP makes it hard to conceptualize these relationships.
 We should be able to visualize the network graph of businesses (nodes) and their relationships with one another (edges).
-Right now, we can only see a single company report data in a siloed format.
-Network-based accounting would help us aggregate the micro into the macro, and then run accurate agent-based models of the economy.
+Right now we can only see a single company report data in a siloed format.
+Network-based accounting would help us aggregate the micro into the macro and then run agent-based models of the economy.
 This essay contains my first shot at thinking this through -- thoughts on a better taxonomy here?

-What is the best signal that your investment ideas have gone stale?
+How can you tell that your investment ideas / frameworks have gone stale?

 How can we build investment funds with less key-man risk and more continuity?

-What key piece have most investment funds missed that would enable a more durable company?
-Is it about culture, risk management, some ineffable investment prowess, or simply institutionalizing more than the typical fund does?
+What is the key -- is it about culture, risk management, some ineffable investment prowess, or simply institutionalizing more than the typical fund does?

-Where is the ECRI / Ed Leamer / Cornerstone Macro business cycle framework wrong?
+Where is the ECRI / Ed Leamer business cycle framework wrong?

 A popular macro approach is to track the consumer credit cycle.
 Here's a simplified version.
 During boom times, housing & durable goods manufacturers over-extrapolate cyclical demand and buy too much inventory.
 When consumer credit tightens, those businesses are forced to fire-sale their inventory and fire their employees.
+This sudden demand collapse ricochets across the economy.
 That's why housing & durable goods are considered the leading sectors.
 Eventually the credit environment normalizes, and the cycle can begin anew.

 In Technological Revolutions and Financial Capital, Carlota Perez argues that major technologies undergo two phases: an internally-focused boom & bust and an externally-focused distribution of the tech across the broader economy.
 If you think of the dotcom era as the boom & bust, we are now >20 years into the distribution phase for software.
-This implies that software businesses continue to get more and more exposed to the macro credit cycle.
+This implies that software businesses should become more and more exposed to the macro credit cycle.

 Why do we use static discount rates in DCF models instead of letting the rate at each period be stochastic or a geometric random walk with drift?

 Interest rate expectations shift constantly.
 Just read a few issues of the Philadelphia Fed's Survey of Professional Forecasts to see how difficult this forecast can be.
-Equities (especially for the high-quality companies I focus on) are valued as extremely long-duration securities — think decades, not months.
-If we’re going to use DCF models, shouldn’t we adjust the discount rate to compensate for interest rate uncertainty?
+If we’re going to use DCF models to value equities, shouldn’t we adjust the discount rate to compensate for macro interest rate uncertainty?

 How can we estimate single-stock price elasticity to $1 of inflows?
 And where does inflow modeling break?

-Gabaix and Koijen codified an Inelastic Markets Hypothesis to estimate that every $1 of cash inflows increases stock prices by ~$5.
+Gabaix and Koijen's Inelastic Markets Hypothesis estimates that every $1 of cash inflows increases stock prices by ~$5.
 How can we bring these elasticity estimates to the single-stock level?

-And where does this type of modeling break?
-For instance, if a company reports bad news and buyers & sellers adjust their bids & asks accordingly, haven't we seen price impact without any $ flows?
-And how can we include ETF creation/redemption influence here?
+And is "cash inflow" even the right metric?
+For instance, if a company reports bad news and buyers & sellers adjust their bids & asks to drop the stock price without executing any trades, haven't we seen price impact without any $ flows?
+Lastly, how can we include ETF creation/redemption influence here?